roclark/sportsipy/README.rst

 Application
 =============

-This module can be used for machine learning projects and to build websites based on sports.
-In the Example directory you will find a simple website as an example.
+This module can be used for machine learning projects and to build sports website.
+In the Example directory you will find a simple website and a ML model(Linear Regression) using this package.

 Testing
 =======